 By crowdsourcing some of these questions and identifying the most important information prospective clients will be looking for, you can increase your chances of getting found for those searches and becoming the business people turn to for their real estate needs.

-Related: Find out how to do local keyword research to find the best keywords for your real estate business.
+Pro tip: Make sure to do local keyword research to find the best keywords to add to your real estate business’s FAQ page.

 10. Ask for testimonials